sparshsah/foggy-demo/demo/ml/musings.md

 This could be a:

 * Known theoretical structure or representation
-    - E.g. A states-and-flows model of the economy
+    - E.g. A stocks-and-flows model of the economy
 * Digital twin
     - E.g. A simulated nuclear power plant based on continuous measurements of a real plant
 * Machine-learned function mapping input features to output outcomes